-An enhanced concentration of Hydroxyl molecules (chemical symbol OH) occurs in a thin layer near the mesopause (the boundary between the mesosphere and thermosphere, about 87 kilometres above the earth’s surface).
-The molecule is a product of the Hydrogen-Ozone reaction (H + O3 → OH* + O2), an exothermic (hot) process which results in an ‘excited’ form of the OH molecule.
+Hydroxyl molecules (OH) are a product of the Hydrogen-Ozone reaction (H + O3 → OH* + O2).
+This exothermic (hot) process results in an ‘excited’ form of the OH molecule.

-The process by which the excited OH molecule radiates energy is a fortuitous property that allows us to measure the temperature of this remote part of the middle atmosphere.
-A multitude of vibrational and rotational states in excited OH, cascade to lower energy states by emitting light (photons), resulting in an emission spectrum that extends over a wide wavelength range (500–5000 nm), but most strongly in bands in the infra-red (1600 and 2800 nm).
-These are the brightest emissions in the night sky (by far) but are beyond the visible spectrum range (400–700 nm) that we can see.
+The excited OH molecule radiates energy.
+A multitude of vibrational and rotational states in excited OH, cascade to lower energy states by emitting light (photons).
+This results in an emission spectrum that extends over a wide wavelength range of 500 nm to 5,000 nm.
+It is strongest in bands in the infra-red (1,600 nm and 2,800 nm).

-However, optical instruments can ‘see’ these emissions and we have been measuring parts of this spectrum using spectrometers (remotely from the ground at Davis station), continuously
+However, optical instruments can ‘see’ these emissions.
+We have been continuously measuring parts of this spectrum using spectrometers from the ground at Davis station.

-Routine, automated observations have provided a record of mesopause region temperature for more than 20 years and allow for long-term trend and variability studies and comparisons with satellite and model observations.
+Routine, automated observations have provided a record of mesopause region temperature for more than 20 years.
+They allow for long-term trend and variability studies and comparisons with satellite and model observations.

 - Dr J. French, Australian Antarctic Division (Chief Investigator)

-- Dr. A Klekociuk, Australian Antarctic Division, and international collaborators Dr. Frank Mulligan and Prof. Bob Lowe.
+- Dr. A Klekociuk, Australian Antarctic Division, and international collaborator Dr. Frank Mulligan.